 However, the same reasons also put you in a strong position to rent out your apartment.
 If you’re not currently in need of a large payout, the present market suggests that renting is the better alternative.
 But only if you have the flexibility to survive the rental market.
 Ask yourself these questions before deciding to rent or sell.

 If you’re unsure about your property’s worth in the current market, then schedule a meeting with a real estate agent.
-They can perform a comparative market analysis (CMA) that will determine what your property is worth and what you can expect to get if you chose to sell.
+They can perform a comparative market analysis (CMA) to determine your property is worth and what you can expect to get if you chose to sell.

 There’s rarely a shortage of demand for rental units in NYC, so you’ll probably have no trouble finding tenants if you chose to rent.
-However, the rent reforms passed last June have made the business of being a landlord a little more complicated.
-If you’ve never tried your hand at being a landlord before, then you should start reading up on the current rent laws to understand what you’re getting into.
+However, the rent reforms passed last June have made the landlord a little more complicated.
+If you’ve never tried your hand at being a landlord before, then you should start reading up on the current rent laws to understand what you’re getting.
 The recent changes include, among other things, new limits and deadlines related to the security deposit.

 There’s also the moral responsibility that comes with being a landlord.
-Are you ready to deal with late-night calls about broken water-heaters and troublesome tenants that don’t pay on time?
+Are you ready to deal with late-night calls about broken water heaters and troublesome tenants that don’t pay on time?
 If your answer is not a resounding ‘yes!’ then maybe you should reconsider becoming a landlord.
-The job can wear out a lot of people, and even hiring a property manager doesn’t solve all the problems.
+The job can wear out many people, and even hiring a property manager doesn’t solve all the problems.

 The softening of the high-end market has put sellers of these properties in a very tight spot.
-With each passing month, more and more sellers of high-end condos are acknowledging that the current market is making it very hard to expect a quick sale or top dollar.
+With each passing month, more and more high-end condo sellers acknowledge that the current market makes it very hard to expect a quick sale or top dollar.
 If you’re in the high-end bracket (typically anything at or above the $2 million price range), it might be better to hold and wait.
 Until the market has absorbed more of the current surplus, we can’t expect things to change much.
 Fortunately, the rental market for high-end condos is currently doing pretty well, making this a better option than selling.
-So long as you have the funds to hold onto your property, it could potentially become a very lucrative income-generator.
+So long as you have the funds to hold onto your property, it could potentially become a very lucrative income generator.

 The market right now is tough on sellers.
 But it can also work in your favor if you’re looking to upgrade to a larger apartment.
 As mentioned, the lower-end market (studios and one-bedrooms) is doing fine.
 It’s the high-end market that is seeing less activity and sharper price cuts.
 With that in mind, it makes perfect sense to sell now if you intend to buy a larger, more expensive property with the proceeds.
 Anyone that’s simultaneously buying and selling benefits the most when market conditions favor buying the more expensive property.
 Of course, to take advantage of this, you’ll have to be buying and selling in the same market.

 If you’re a tenant shareholder in a co-op building, then the decision may already be made for you.
-Co-ops tend to have very strict subletting rules, with some banning the practice completely.
-Read your co-ops subletting rules to see what the requirements are and learn if this is even an option.
-Most co-ops require owners to live in their unit for 1-2 years before being permitted to sublet for 1-2 years.
+Co-ops tend to have stringent subletting rules, with some banning the practice altogether.
+Read your cooperatives subletting regulations to see what the requirements are and learn if this is even an option.
+Most co-ops require owners to live in their unit for 1-2 years before sublet.
 There’s usually also a fee involved, and the co-op board will need to approve any potential tenants you do find.
 Given the complexity involved, subletting is rarely an adequate option.
-This puts co-op owners in a difficult position, especially if their property is a high-end luxury unit.
+P co-op owners in a difficult position, especially if their property is a high-end luxury unit.
 If you can’t afford to make a competitive price cut, it may be better to take your property off the market for now.